-Sam Smith, Minister of Student Discipleship, snaps a selfie with interns Bailee Flake, Sarah Hill and Alex Jones (front row), Anthony Vargas and Carson Conway (second row), and Carley Taylor and Victoria Miller (top row).
+Interns Bailee Flake, Sarah Hill and Alex Jones (front row), Anthony Vargas and Carson Conway (second row), and Carley Taylor and Victoria Miller (top row)

 “For the people in the Student Ministry, it’s not a job,” Carson said.
 “It’s who they are.”

 Now, with their internships over, the interns said packing for a return to college would be bittersweet.
 And they’re walking away changed by their experiences.

 “I’ll leave here being more of a people person so I can talk with the shy kids about their faith,” said Bailee Flake, a graduate of McKinney Boyd High School and a student at Baylor University.